OIDCService#

 Parameters:

-• client_id (str) – The client ID with access to this authorization.
+• client_id (str) – Client ID with access to this authorization.

-• redirect_uri (str) – The intended return URI for this authorization.
+• redirect_uri (str) – Intended return URI for this authorization.

 Returns: